yumoldianne/MATH103.1/README.md

 # MATH103.1: Predictive Modeling for Text

-This is a collection of lab exercises for MATH103.1: Predictive Modeling for Text, taken during the first semester of SY 2023-2024.
+This is a collection of Jupyter notebooks for MATH103.1: Predictive Modeling for Text, taken during the first semester of SY 2023-2024.

 Jupyter notebooks were ran using the Python kernel through Anaconda.